mongodb/docs/source/reference/javascript.rst

    See the ":doc:`/reference/database-statistics`" document for an overview of this output.

-.. js:function:: db.collection.stats(scale)

-   :param optional scale: Specifies the scale to deliver
-                          results.
-Unless specified, this command
-                          returns all data in bytes.

-   :param collection: Specify the name of the collection in the
-                      function call.

-   :returns: A :term:`JSON document` containing statistics that
-             reflecting the state of the specified collection.

-   This function provides a wrapper around the database command :dbcommand:`collstats`.
-The "``scale``" option allows you to configure how the :option:`mongo` shell scales the output values.
-For example, specify a "``scale``" value of "``1024``" to display kilobytes rather than bytes.

-   See the ":doc:`/reference/collection-statistics`" document for an overview of this output.

 .. js:function:: db.version()

    :returns: The version of the :option:`mongod` instance.